-When it comes to colon cancer, getting screened is an essential part in your wellness plan.
+When it comes to colon cancer, getting screened is an essential part of your wellness plan.
 The key is to do something and you have screening options.

-If colorectal cancer runs in your family or you have certain underlying conditions, you may need to get tested before age 50.
+If colorectal cancer runs in your family or you have certain underlying conditions, you may need to get tested earlier.
 Talk to your doctor about what is best for you.

 Know your options

-Colonoscopy is the most common test to detect colon cancer.
+Colonoscopy is the most common test to detect colon cancer, as well as the most reliable.
 Other tests include stool DNA tests, flexible sigmoidoscopy, double barium enema, and CT colonography.
 Based on your personal health history, your doctor can recommend the right test for you.

 If your doctor sees abnormal growths of tissue called polyps, tiny instruments are inserted through the colonoscope to remove them.
-The tissue samples are sent to a pathologist to evaluate whether they are benign, precancerous or malignant.
-Screening colonoscopy is recommended every 10 years between 50 and 75 years of age.
-It may be more frequently based on your findings and risk factors.
-If you’d like to learn more about what to expect before a colonoscopy, check out our video.
+The tissue samples are sent to a pathologist to evaluate whether they are benign, precancerous, or malignant.
+Screening colonoscopy is recommended every 10 years between 45 and 75 years of age may be more frequently based on your findings and risk factors.
+If you’d like to learn more about what to expect before a colonoscopy, check out our video here.

 5. Flexible Sigmoidoscopy: Similar to colonoscopy, this test uses a thin flexible tube with a camera to examine the rectum and left side of the colon.
 Whereas colonoscopy examines the entire length of the colon, sigmoidoscopy is a partial exam.
 The preparation is the same as a colonoscopy.
 When considering colon cancer screening options, flexible sigmoidoscopy is not as complete as a colonoscopy and therefore is not widely recommended for screening purposes.
 It’s typically repeated every 5 years.

-6. Double Barium Enema: This is also called a lower GI tract radiography, in which a barium solution and air are introduced into the colon and a series of x-rays are taken of the entire colon and rectum.
-Double Barium Enema is often performed in combination with a flexible sigmoidoscopy.
-If the either of these test is positive a colonoscopy is usually recommended.
+6. Double Barium Enema: This is also called a lower GI tract radiography, in which a barium solution and air are introduced into the colon, and a series of x-rays are taken of the entire colon and rectum.
+Double Barium Enema is often performed in combination with flexible sigmoidoscopy.
+If either of these tests is positive a colonoscopy is usually recommended.

 Early detection of colorectal cancer is crucial and potentially lifesaving.
 The most important step you can take is to get screened.
 GI Associates is proud to offer options to our patients so that together we can determine the best plan for you.